-Because bookstores are now competing with online retailers and ebooks, many independent stores are leveraging the benefits they can offer that online retailers cannot.
+Because bookstores are now competing with online retailers and ebooks, many independent stores are making a surprising comeback through leveraging the benefits they can offer that online retailers cannot.
 Events like book signings and author readings give readers a way to connect with their favorite authors, and some bookstores leverage the appeal of a physical location by leveraging their appeal as a social meeting place and serving coffee and snacks to help draw people in.

 Who is the target market for your bookstore?